-Joe Contreras is currently pursuing a bachelor’s in music education from Northeastern Illinois University.
+Joe has a bachelor’s degree in music education from Northeastern Illinois University.
 His original choral compositions have been performed by collegiate choirs throughout the Chicagoland area.
 He also performs regularly and has been featured at Jazz Showcase and the Elmhurst Jazz Festival.

 Joe believes in fostering a lifelong relationship with music, built upon the idea that anyone can succeed with dedication to their craft.
 His teaching approach is warm and empathetic, while also promoting a work ethic that can be applied to all aspects of life.

 Alex started playing music at five years old, and he has never wanted to do anything else.
 As he progressed, he explored numerous instruments and genres.
 He naturally found himself participating in improvised and rehearsed groups, teaching lessons to peers, and honing his sight-reading skills as a church organist.

 Alex continued his musical growth at the esteemed Berklee College of Music, where he earned a degree in jazz composition.
 Since graduating, Alex has played with touring groups across the world, as both a writer and instrumentalist.

 With over a decade of teaching experience, Alex aims to cultivate creativity while building technique.
 By incorporating his students’ interests in a comfortable setting, he fosters structure, routine, and confidence.